zanna-37/hass-swipe-navigation/README.md

 <details>
   <summary><b>Installation and tracking with HACS:</b></summary>

-1. In "Frontend" hit the plus button at the bottom right, search for "swipe navigation", and install.
+1. In "Frontend" hit the plus button at the bottom right, search for "Home Assistant swipe navigation", and install.

 2. Refresh the Dashboard page.
 You might need to clear the cache.
 </details>